Analytics

 The percentage of visitors who navigate away from a site after viewing only one page, without taking any action.

 Bounce rate traditionally measured single-page sessions where users left without interaction.
-In GA4, this concept has been largely replaced by engagement rate.
+In Google Analytics 4, this concept has been largely replaced by engagement rate.

 Traditional bounce rate